Turkey | Hasankeyf

 Cave dwellings

 A view of modern-day Hasankeyf from near the top of the massif.
-The new town is inhabited by Kurds, Arabs, and Syriacs
+The new town is inhabited by Kurds, Arabs, and Syriacs.

 Another view from the top of the massif

 A massif which according to locals served as the site of an important mint where silver and gold coins were made.
 The only access to the top, where the mint was located, was via the staircase carved out the rock which can be seen winding its way upward near the middle of the massif.
+Another view from the top of the massif where the royal palaces are located

 The top of the main massif